yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ### 2.3.
 Create an Azure OpenAI Instance (via Azure Portal)

 Next, create an Azure OpenAI instance.
-This instance MUST be created using the Azure Portal.
+This instance must be created using the Azure Portal.

-Search for `Azure OpenAI` in the Azure Portal.
-You will see the following screen:
+Search for `Azure OpenAI` in the Azure Portal, and you will see the following screen:

 ![Azure OpenAI1](./images/1-Azure-Portal-OpenAI.png)

 Click `Create`, and the following screen will appear.
-Press the `Create` button.
+Press the `Create` button again.

 ![Azure OpenAI1](./images/2-Azure-Portal-OpenAI.png)